What is the Mediterranean diet

 In conclusion..

-If you want to follow a Mediterranean diet you can start by reducing your meat intake to no more than 4 times a week and swap it for legumes, add more variety to your diet and reduce the intake of industrial food, packaged food, microwavable dishes.
-Start to use your slow cooker instead, to keep al the nutritional value of the food you eat and enjoy a hot meal when coming back from the office :).
+If you want to follow a Mediterranean diet start by reducing your meat intake less than 4 times a week.
+You can swap red meat for legumes.
+Furthermore you can add more variety to your diet and reduce the intake of industrial and packaged food.